This blog may contain affiliate links. Read our disclosure policy for more info.

 The Perito Moreno Viewpoint and Boardwalk

-The Perito Moreno Boardwalk is not one small viewing platform, but rather a 4 kilometer-long stretch of boardwalk offering multiple viewing platforms all with different angles in which you can see the glacier.
+The Perito Moreno Boardwalk is not one small viewing platform, but rather a 4-kilometer-long (2.5 miles) stretch of boardwalk offering multiple viewing platforms all with different angles from which you can see the glacier.

 Navigating the Perito Moreno Boardwalk